funkyfuture/inxs/docs/usage.rst

       when calling a :class:`inxs.Transformation` instance.

    handler function
-      Handler :term:`function` s can be employed as simple :term:`transformation steps` or as conditionally executed ``handlers`` of a :class:`inxs.Rule`.
+      Handler :term:`functions <function>` can be employed as simple :term:`transformation steps` or as conditionally executed ``handlers`` of a :class:`inxs.Rule`.
 Any of their signature's :term:`argument` s must be available in :attr:`inxs.Transformation._available_symbols` upon the time the function gets called.

    transformation steps
-      Transformation steps are :term:`handler function` s or :class:`inxs.Rule` s that define the actions taken when a transformation is processed.
+      Transformation steps are :term:`handler functions <handler function>` or :class:`inxs.Rule` s that define the actions taken when a transformation is processed.
 The steps are stored as a linear graph, rudimentary branching can be achieved by using rules.